 The Columbia Space Shuttle Disaster in 2003 killed the crew on re-entry.
 They were: mission commander Rick Husband, pilot William McCool, Michael Anderson, Kalpana Chalwa, David Brown, Laurel Clark, and the first Israeli in space, Colonel Ilan Ramon3.
 There is a more detailed h2g2 entry about the crew.
 President George W Bush said: 'This day has brought terrible news and great sadness to our country...
 Columbia is lost; there are no survivors.
 The cause in which they died will continue, our journey into space will go on.'
 The crewmembers of the Columbia were awarded posthumous Congressional Space Medals of Honor in 2004.
 There is a range of hills on Pluto called Columbia Colles, named in honour of the crew.

 It would be two and a half years before the Discovery restarted the space shuttle programme.
 Along with the remaining shuttles Atlantis and Endeavour, they ferried the crews who built the ISS.
 Contingency missions were in place should any of the shuttles become incapacitated in space and the crew requiring rescue, thankfully none were needed.
 Atlantis flew the last shuttle mission in 2011 and the three surviving shuttles ended up in museums.
+Since their retirement, Soyuz (Russian spacecraft) ferry astronauts to and from the ISS.
+They can carry cargo and up to three people at a time.
+There are treaties in place to ensure the peaceful use of space, so the ISS would remain neutral territory in the event of any political conflict or war back on the Earth.
+Relevant space agencies would most likely try to keep the ISS staffed and working for the good of all humankind.
+With no political interference the NASA/Roscosmos partnership would survive and hopefully be an example of the benefits of co-operation between people of differing nationalities.

 Next Stop Mars